Overview

 7. Post-Incorporation Formalities

 After receiving your Certificate of Incorporation, complete any additional steps required, such as registering for taxes, obtaining necessary licenses, and setting up corporate governance structures.
-These steps ensure that your PLC runs smoothly and follows all legal obligations.
+These steps ensure that your public limited company runs smoothly and follows all legal obligations.

 Documents Required for Public Limited Company Registration